-Staff should note that basic rates generally focus on rental levels for each specific location.
-Accordingly some features that previously merited an addition or an allowance are now reflected in the basic rate as shown in paragraph 3.1.
+3.1 Staff should note that basic rates generally focus on rental levels for each specific location.
+Accordingly some features that previously merited an addition or an allowance are now reflected in the basic rate as shown in paragraph 3.2.
 In these circumstances no further allowances are merited for these factors.

-Rates may vary within an industrial location in line with prevailing rental evidence reflecting, for example, modernity (examples include properties at Houstoun Industrial Estate and West Bowling Green Street).
-In certain locations, for example at Royal Elizabeth Yard and Fentonbarns, basic rates reflect age and condition.
-For this reason, reference must be made to the Industrial Analysis/ Basic Rates directory for comprehensive details of individual rents and valuations.
+Rates may vary within an industrial location in line with prevailing rental evidence reflecting, for example, modernity.
+Any examples where modern properties have been constructed within an existing estate should be brought to the attention of the Industrial Working Group for a determination of the appropriate basic rate to be applied in these cases.
+In certain locations basic rates reflect age and condition and for this reason, reference must be made to the Industrial Analysis/ Basic Rates directory for comprehensive details of individual rents and valuations.